Scholarships for Current Students

 Arthur E. Schauermann Memorial Scholarship

-The Arthur E. Schauermann Memorial Scholarship is a non-renewable award given annually to graduates of Forest Grove High School who will attend Pacific University as undergraduate or graduate/professional students.
-Prospective and current Pacific University students are eligible to apply.
-Deadline to apply is Monday, March 1, 2021.
+The Arthur E. Schauermann Memorial Scholarship is a non-renewable award given annually to graduates of Forest Grove High School who attend Pacific University as undergraduate or graduate/professional students.
+Deadline to apply is March 1.

 Pacific University Veteran's Endowed Scholarship